Get Renew.org Weekly Emails

 He dressed like a Jew, spoke Aramaic like the other Jews of his era, thought like a Jew, and lived like a Jew—because he was, after all, a Jew.

 Jesus grew up in Nazareth, a small, somewhat isolated, conservative Jewish town in Galilee.
 His parents were deeply devout Jews who presented him in the temple as a baby according to the Law of Moses and traveled to Jerusalem every year for Passover (Luke 2:41).
-He grew up in a home steeped in the Hebrew Scriptures, synagogue services, annual feasts, and the customs of the Jews.
+Jesus grew up in a home steeped in the Hebrew Scriptures, synagogue services, annual feasts, and the customs of the Jews.

 “He grew up in a home steeped in the Hebrew Scriptures, synagogue services, annual feasts, and the customs of the Jews.”